codyperry325/shared_scripts/README.md

-# shared_scripts
+# Shared_Scripts
-These are scripts shared with the lab to do specific tasks
+These are scripts shared with the lab to do specific tasks -- See below for notes on each

+Each file assumes that this folder will be in ~/Documents/scripts.
+If not, please change in each file where the scripts folder is.